-Consumer Protection Bureau Aims To Roll Back Rules For Payday Lending
+Consumer Protection Bureau Aims To Roll Back Rule For Payday Lending

 Marisabel Torres, senior policy analyst at UnidosUS, said her advocacy group and "thousands of Latinos" joined a national campaign calling for a strong payday lending rule.

 The CFPB was created to protect consumers from losses like those suffered in the Great Recession.
-Its first director Richard Cordray took aggressive steps to regulate banks and other financial institutions.
+Its first director, Richard Cordray, took aggressive steps to regulate banks and other financial institutions.

 Republicans accused Cordray of wielding too much power.
-President Trump's first pick to head the agency, Mick Mulvaney, had called it a "sick, sad joke" and as a Congressman proposed a bill to abolish it.
+President Trump's first pick to head the agency, Mulvaney, had called it a "sick, sad joke" and as a congressman proposed a bill to abolish it.
 Mulvaney had accepted campaign donations from payday lenders, and NPR has reported that under his leadership, the agency loosened its oversight of the industry.

-Payday lenders including Select Management Resources, Advance America and Checks Into Cash, Inc. have also donated substantially to Trump's inauguration committee.
+Payday lenders including Select Management Resources, Advance America and Check Into Cash Inc. have also donated substantially to Trump's inaugural committee.
 The industry's trade group, the Community Financial Services Association of America, held its annual conference at Trump National Doral Golf Club near Miami in August 2018.